Working Longer May Help You Prosper

 No one typically dreams of toiling away at the office after they’ve hit full retirement age.
 It’s tempting to jump ship on your 66th birthday (for those born between 1943 to 1954), but working for a few more years may make a big difference in your post-retirement lifestyle.

-A recent “60 Minutes” report noted that life expectancy has increased dramatically in the past 100 years, and more and more of us are joining the over-90 crowd.
+Life expectancy has increased dramatically in the past 100 years, and more and more of us are joining the over-90 crowd.
 That’s great news, but it also means that Americans need to think about how to provide for a retirement that could last 30 years or more.

 Benefits of working longer